This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Slice the cherry tomatoes in half.
 Set the tomatoes and the zucchini aside.

 - While the pasta cooks, heat 1 Tablespoon olive oil in a large skillet over medium-high heat.
-Once hot, add zucchini and cook 5-7 minutes.
+Once hot, add zucchini and cook for 5-7 minutes.

 - Add halved cherry tomatoes.
 Season zucchini and tomatoes with salt and pepper, and cook another 2-3 minutes.